 This was the second time I’d visited Taranaki Falls and I’m always fascinated by how a waterfall such as this one is smack bang in the middle of what is essentially a volcanic park.

 Standing at 20m high, but not as tall as Bridal Veil Falls in Raglan, Taranaki Falls flows over the edge of a large andesite lava flow which erupted from Ruapehu some 15,000 years ago.

-You can bet your bottom dollar that any of the tracks and trails in the Tongariro National Park have been formed due to an eruption from any one of the three surrounding volcanoes — Ruapehu, Tongariro and Ngauruhoe – at some point in time.
+You can bet your bottom dollar that any of the hikes in the Tongariro National Park have been formed due to an eruption from any one of the three surrounding volcanoes — Ruapehu, Tongariro, and Ngauruhoe – at some point in time.

 As I’ve mentioned twice already in this blog, the best spot to view Taranaki Falls is definitely from the bottom.